 Using Bear Creek and Fountain Creek Nature Centers as reference, there is a documented abundance of wildlife around both nature centers.
 We will make every effort to minimize impact to wildlife and will work to improve the habitat throughout the park after the nature center is in operation.

-Park and Trail Maintenance
+Park and Trail Improvements

 1. How will this project help trail repair?